 Ghetto.
 A section of a city occupied predominantly by members of a single racial or ethnic group, usually because of social or economic pressure.

 Glass ceiling.
-The unspoken and unwritten limit that a woman (or a member of a minority group) may attain within an organization.
+The unspoken/unwritten limit that a woman (or a member of a minority group) may attain within an organization.

 Globalization.
 The development of extensive worldwide patterns of economic, social, or political relationships between nations.

 Green Revolution.
-The tremendous increase in farming productivity that occurred beginning in the 1950s with the application of pesticides, herbicides, and chemical fertilizers, and the development of plant varieties specifically bred to respond to these chemical inputs.
+The tremendous increase in farming productivity that occurred beginning in the 1950s with the application of pesticides, herbicides, chemical fertilizers and the development of plant varieties especially bred to respond to these chemical inputs.

-Gross domestic product (GDP).
+Gross Domestic Product (GDP).
 The total value of all goods and services produced within the boundaries of a particular country in any given year.
-A country’s GDP includes the value of the production of foreign-owned firms within that country but not the value of goods produced by that country’s firms on foreign soil.
+In America, for example, this measure includes the value of the production of Japanese firms within the U.S. but not goods produced by U.S. firms on Japanese soil.
 GDP is now the preferred measure of the wealth of nations.

-Gross national product (GNP).
+Gross National Product (GNP).
 The total value of all goods and services produced by nationals of a particular country in any given year.
-A country’s GNP does not include the value of the production of foreign-owned firms within that country but does include the value of goods and services produced by that country’s firms abroad.
-Although GDP is the preferred measure of the wealth of nations, GNP is often used in historical comparisons.
+In America, for example, this measure did not include the value of the production of Japanese firms within the U.S. but did include the value of goods and services produced by U.S. firms on Japanese soil, GDP is now the preferred measure of the wealth of nations, though GNP is often used in historical comparison.

 Group.
 A collection of individuals who communicate and interact on a regular basis, sharing many attitudes and beliefs.

 Group size effect.
-The variable effects of different group sizes upon the people within a group.
+Differing group sizes have differing effects upon the people within the group.

 Groupthink.
-The tendency for groups to reach consensus on most issues brought before them.
+The tendency for groups to reach consensus on most issues brought before it.

 Hate crime.
-Assault or other violent acts aimed at individuals because they are members of a deviant or a minority group.
+Assault or other violent acts aimed at individuals because they are a member of a deviant or a minority group.

-Health maintenance organization (HMO).
-In the US, an organization that provides health care to patients in return for a fixed annual fee.
-HMOs therefore have an interest in limiting the cost of treatment per patient.
-See also Managed care.
+Health maintenance organization (HMOs).
+An organization that provides health care to patients in return for a fixed annual fee.
+HMOs therefore have an interest in limiting the cost of treatment per patient (see also Managed care).

-Hegemony.
+Hegemon.
 The predominant political, economic, or social influence of a nation-state over others.
-A “hegemon” refers to the dominant leader itself.

-Herding society (also called “pastoral society”).
-A society whose subsistence is based on domesticated animals.
-See also Traditional state.
+Herding societies (Pastoral societies).
+Societies whose subsistence is based on domesticated animals.
+(See also Traditional states.)

 Heterosexuality.
-A sexual preference for persons of the opposite sex.
+An orientation in sexual activity towards people of the opposite sex.

 Hidden curriculum.
-Behaviours or attitudes that are learned at school but that are not a part of the formal curriculum.
+Behavior or attitudes that are learned at school but which are not a part of the formal curriculum.
 For example, aspects of classism can often be "unintentionally" conveyed in learning materials.

 Higher education.
-Education beyond high school level, often in college or university.
+Usually refers to education beyond high school level, often in colleges or universities.

-High-trust system.
-A work setting in which individuals have a great deal of autonomy and control.
+High-trust systems.
+Work settings in which individuals have a great deal of autonomy and control.

 Historical materialism.
-Marx's theory that processes of social change are determined primarily (but not exclusively) by economic factors.
+Marx's interpretation that processes of social change are determined primarily (but not exclusively) by economic factors.

 Holistic.
-Characterized by an emphasis on the whole system and on the interdependent nature of the parts of that system.
+Perspectives that emphasize the whole system as well as the interdependent nature of the parts of that system.

 Holistic medicine.
-Medical treatment aimed at the whole person, including physical and mental aspects, as well as the person’s social environment.
+Medical treatment aimed at the whole person--physical, mental, and the social environment.

 Homo duplex.
-Durkheim’s idea that human beings have a dual nature, the angel and the beast, with the beast being the stronger of the two.
-The first and “lower” part of that nature is the “will,” an id-like nature that is focused on the individual satisfaction of all wants and desire.
-The other, “higher” part is the “collective conscience,” which is social in origin.
-This conscience is based on a collective moral system, a reality separate from the individual that is made up of ideas and values.
+Durkheim’s conception of human beings as beings of two natures, the angel and the beast, the beast being the stronger of the two.
+The first and “lower” part of that nature is that of “will,” an id-like nature that is focused on the individual satisfaction of all wants and desire.
+The other part of human nature is social in origin, the “collective conscience.”
+This conscience is a collective moral system, a reality separate from the individual that is made up of ideas and values.

 Homogamy.
 The tendency for individuals to select mates from similar social backgrounds.